TomasJohansson/crsTransformations-dotnet/docs/README.md

     // This code example is using a "composite" which will use multiple libraries to do the same transformation and then
     // return a coordinate with the median values (median of the northing values and median of the easting values)
     crsTransformationAdapter = CrsTransformationAdapterCompositeFactory.createCrsTransformationMedian();
-    // The above factory will try to use those know objects which implements the interface i.e. the number
+    // The above factory will try to use those known objects which implements the interface i.e. the number
-    // of "leaf" objects will depende on how many you included in for example the maven pom file (four in the above maven example)
+    // of "leaf" objects will depend on how many you included in for example the maven pom file (four in the above maven example)

     // Transform the WGS84 coordinate to a SWEREF99TM coordinate:
     CrsCoordinate centralStockholmSweRef = crsTransformationAdapter.transformToCoordinate(centralStockholmWgs84, epsgSweRef);